SWC Header

 The lack of foliage also makes them (relatively) easy to see.
 However if a cold wind blows from the north or east the amount of birdsong falls off markedly (see Exceptions at the bottom of this page for some examples).

 You can still hear lots of robins making their twittering song during the month, especially at dusk - indeed this is possibly the month when they are singing most intensely.
+Though particularly concentrated around habitation (ie gardens), they can also be heard rurally, particularly in woods.
 However, they are less noticeable than earlier in the winter because there is now other birdsong to catch your attention.

-A more prominent song is the piercing see-saw of great tits, still at its most urgent and prolonged.
+A particularly prominent song is the piercing see-saw of great tits, still at its most urgent and prolonged.
 Often described as "teacher, teacher", there are in fact lots of variations on this: see February birds for more detail.
-The more a male can do, the more attractive he is to females and the less likely rival males are to encroach on his territory.
-Being used to singing as early as December, both these birds are less likely than other species to fall silent in cold weather.
+The more different versions of the song a male can do, the more attractive he is to females and the less likely rival males are to encroach on his territory.
+Being used to singing as early as December, both great tits and robins are less likely than other species to fall silent in cold weather.

-The diminutive coal tit (often found in conifers) produces a similar song to the great tit, though with an emphasis on the second note - "too-TWEE too-TWEE too-TWEE" - while the mating song of the blue tit (another cold weather stalwart) is a soft repeated note.
+The diminutive coal tit (often found in conifers) produces a similar song to the great tit, though with an emphasis on the second note - "too-TWEE too-TWEE too-TWEE" - while the mating song of the blue tit (another cold weather stalwart) is a soft repeated note - very common this month.

-Somewhat similar to, though a lot more forceful than, the blue tit song is a trill made by nuthatches, who also have a whole range of other calls which are essentially the same song slowed down.
-One, which they do all year, is a string of notes with a halting 'de-wit de-wit' or "wit wit-wit" rhythm, while another is a penetrating "wee wee wee", either delivered in a slow measured way (the bird has to stop and tilt its head back to do this) or more rapidly as a run of notes.
-All of these can be heard throughout the month, but increasingly so towards its end, when nuthatches become one of the most vocal birds in woodland.
+Somewhat similar to, though a lot more forceful than, the blue tit song is a trill made by nuthatches, woodland birds who have a whole range of other calls which are essentially the same song slowed down - either to a measured run of notes, or as a penetrating and slow "wee wee wee" (the bird has to stop and tilt its head back to do this).
+They also produce a repetitive "de-dit de-dit" or "wit wit-wit" riff.
+All of these can be heard throughout the month, but increasingly so towards its end, when nuthatches become one of the most noticeable birds in their habitat.

 You may also hear the less common mistle thrush, which produces a kind of clipped blackbird song with often-repeated phrases of just four or five notes, and which always sounds as if it is a long way away even when it is not.